 The GEMMA study is currently recruiting infants 0-6 months of age who have a full, biological sibling diagnosed with ASD.

 The word “genome” refers to the genetic information, or information from DNA, that everyone inherits from their parents.
 All living things are made of cells, and genes are the part of cells that contain the instructions that tell our bodies how to grow and function.
 Genes determine physical characteristics such as hair and eye color and are passed down through families.
 In the GEMMA study, we will be studying children who have a full, biological sibling with ASD, so that we can understand how their genes may contribute to the development of ASD.
 Today, scientists and doctors know that an individual’s risk of developing ASD is increased over 10-fold if a full sibling has the diagnosis.
-However, there are currently no preventative steps to reduce or potentially eliminate this risk.
-We hope that the GEMMA study will help us learn more about these genetic factors and to identify and validate genes to make it easier to predict who will develop ASD.
+We hope that the GEMMA study will help us learn more about these genetic factors and to identify and validate genes to aid in early diagnosis of ASD.

 Without a doubt, our environment and surroundings influence our health.
 In the GEMMA study, we will consider many environmental factors including method of delivery (vaginal or cesarean section), antibiotic use, breast or formula feeding and time of introduction to certain foods.
 We will also consider other aspects of your baby’s medical history including illnesses, infections, and growth over time.
 We hope to understand whether any of these factors, alone or in combination, contribute to the development of ASD.
 If we find that a particular factor, or combination of factors, increases the risk of developing ASD, we will be able to apply this information and help prevent and/or detect ASD onset in high-risk children in the future.

 The human gut, comprised of the small and large intestines, is home to many types of bacteria.
 These bacteria help to break down and digest food, provide our bodies with energy, and make vitamins that the body needs to thrive.
 This diverse community of bacteria is called the gut microbiome.
 One of the most important roles of gut bacteria is aiding in the development of the immune system.
 It is believed that the gut microbiome plays a role in the development of ASD.
 In the GEMMA study, we hope to learn more about this relationship by studying the members of the gut microbiome before and after ASD development in the subset of enrolled infants who will develop this condition.
-By doing this, we will uncover patterns in the gut microbiome that may help us predict who will develop ASD before it happens.
+By doing this, we will uncover patterns in the gut microbiome that may help us diagnose ASD earlier than we could before.

 The processes that occur in our gut, such as the digestion of foods and production of vitamins, create products that are called metabolites.
 The specific metabolites that we produce differ from person to person and depend on many factors, including our genes, members of the gut microbiome and food choices.
 The collection of metabolites produced by a sample is called the metabolome.
 We will study the metabolomes of different infants while noting any changes to their environment and monitoring them for ASD.
 Studying the metabolites in this way is called metabolomics.
-In doing this, we hope to find patterns, or specific metabolomic profiles, that might predict when someone may develop ASD before it happens.
+In doing this, we hope to find patterns, or specific metabolomic profiles, that might help provide an early ASD diagnosis.